NVIDIA/NeMo/docs/source/core/core.rst

 Optimizers
 ~~~~~~~~~~

 ``name`` corresponds to the lowercase name of the optimizer.
-The list of available optimizers can be found by
+To view a list of available optimizers, run:

 .. code-block:: Python